The Making of Modern Africa

 - Duration: 12 weeks

-- Format: Online, Live Lectures
+- Format: Online, with Live Lectures and Tutorials

 - Assessment: 1 x 1000-word essay

 Through a combination of charismatic leadership, impressive campaigns in nation-building, and innovations in matters of citizenship, radical political action, and the construction of more humanist political societies, the modern nations that rose in this period had a significant impact on the development of the modern world.
+These new nations also faced unprecedented challenges from internal and external forces that sparked innovation and new forms of social living

-In this exciting and engaging course, students will explore the rise of a number of key communities across the Pan-African world.
+In this course, students will explore the rise of a number of key communities across the Pan-African world.
 Using a range of primary and secondary sources, they will investigate how these communities altered the political, social and physical landscapes of their regions, re-shaping political relationships and establishing new economic connections.

 Apeike Umolu is the founder of the African History Project.
 She is an educator and historian with over 15 years of experience supporting students in the attainment of academic excellence.
 Specialising in African history, she is a passionate historian and has undertaken historical studies at the University of Oxford.
 She researches extensively on West African political history and is working on her first book On Black Consciousness.